morr/jquery.appear/README.md

 Check <a href="http://morr.github.com/appear.html">demo page</a>!

-This plugin can be used to prevent unnecessary processeing for content that is hidden or is outside of the browser viewport.
+This plugin can be used to prevent unnecessary processing for content that is hidden or is outside of the browser viewport.

 It implements a custom *appear*/*disappear* events which are fired when an element became visible/invisible in the browser viewport.